BBC Radio 5 Live

-BBC Radio 5 Live is a British national radio station owned and operated by the BBC that broadcasts mainly news, sport, discussion, interviews and phone-ins.
+BBC Radio 5 Live is a British national radio station owned and operated by the BBC.
+It broadcasts mainly news, sport, discussion, interviews and phone-ins, and is on air 24 hours a day.
 It is the principal BBC radio station covering sport in the United Kingdom, broadcasting virtually all major sports events staged in the UK or involving British competitors.
+The station broadcasts from MediaCityUK in Salford, England, and is a department of the BBC North division.

-Radio 5 Live was launched in March 1994 as a repositioning of the original Radio 5, which was launched on 27 August 1990.
+Radio 5 Live was launched in March 1994 as a repositioning of the original Radio 5, which was launched in 1990.
 It is transmitted via analogue radio in AM on medium wave 693 and 909 kHz and digitally via digital radio, television and on the BBC Sounds service.
-Due to rights restrictions, coverage of some events, particularly live sport, is not available online or is restricted to UK addresses.
+Overnight programming of 5 Live are also simulcast on BBC Local Radio stations throughout the UK.
+Due to rights restrictions, coverage of some events on Radio 5 Live, particularly live sport, is not available online or is restricted to UK addresses.

-The station broadcasts from MediaCityUK in Salford in Greater Manchester and is a department of the BBC North division.

-According to RAJAR, the station broadcasts to a weekly audience of 5.5 million with a listening share of 3.3% as of December 2022.
+According to RAJAR, the station broadcasts to a weekly audience of 5.5 million with a listening share of 3.1% as of July 2025.

 History

 The success of Radio 4 News FM during the first Gulf War (1991) led the BBC to propose the launch of a rolling-news service.
-Initially the plan was to broadcast a rolling news service on BBC Radio 4's long wave frequency; but this met with considerable opposition, both internally and externally, so the BBC decided to close BBC Radio 5 and replace the old service's educational and children's programmes with a new news service, whilst retaining the sports programmes.
+Initially the plan was to broadcast a rolling news service on BBC Radio 4's long wave frequency; but this met with considerable opposition, both internally and externally, so the BBC decided to close BBC Radio 5 and replace the old service's educational and children's programmes with a new news service, while retaining the sports programmes.
 BBC Radio 5 Live began its 24-hour service at 5 am on Monday 28 March 1994.
 The first voice on air, Jane Garvey, later went on to co-present the breakfast and drive-time shows with Peter Allen.
 The Times described the launch as "slipp[ing] smoothly and confidently into a routine of informative banter" and The Scotsman as "professionalism at its slickest".

 The news of the first day was dominated by the fatal stabbing at Hall Garth School near Middlesbrough, the first of many major incidents which the network covered live as they unfolded.

 The tone of the channel, engaging and more relaxed than contemporary BBC output, was the key to the channel's success and set the model for other BBC News services later in the decade.
 The first audiences were some 4 million, with a record audience of 6.25 million.
-Among the key editorial staff involved in the design of programme formats and recruitment of staff for the new station were Sara Nathan, later editor of Channel 4 News, and Tim Luckhurst, later editor of The Scotsman newspaper and professor of Journalism at the University of Kent.
+Among the key editorial staff involved in the design of programme formats and recruitment of staff for the new station were Sara Nathan, later editor of Channel 4 News, and Tim Luckhurst, later editor of The Scotsman newspaper and professor of journalism at the University of Kent.